awslabs/aws-config-engine-for-compliance-as-code/README.md

 To add a resource in the whitelist:
 1. Update the file compliance-account-rulesets-setup/compliance-whitelist.json (for model, there are dummy examples).
-2. Ensure that the location of the whitelist is correct in the code of the lambda function named SecurityEpic7-Compliance_Validation
+2. Ensure that the location of the whitelist is correct in the code of the lambda function named COMPLIANCE_RULESET_LATEST_INSTALLED

 The resource will be then be noted as COMPLIANT, and the flag "WhitelistedComplianceType" will be set to "True" for traceability.